facebook

 CS/NC 297E: Special Topics - Detection and Estimation Theory

-In many electronic signal processing systems are designed to decide when an event of interest occurs and then extract more information about that event.
+Course Overview: In many electronic signal processing systems are designed to decide when an event of interest occurs and then extract more information about that event.
 Detection and Estimation theory can be found at the core of those systems.
 Some typical applications involving the use of the detection and the estimation theory principles include: Radar Systems, Communication Systems, Image Processing and Pattern Recognition.
 In detection theory, we first describe different types of detection criteria using hypothesis testing framework.
 It is followed by brief introduction to non-parametric detection methods.
 Finally, we describe a detection of deterministic and random signals in white Gaussian noise.
 In estimation theory, we begin with classical estimation methods which include: minimum variance unbiased estimator (MVUE), best linear unbiased estimator (BLUE), maximum likelihood estimator (MLE) and least squares estimator (LSE).
 It is followed by Cramer-Rao bound and the Bayesian estimation methods.

 Prerequisite: